Vietnam.vn - Nền tảng quảng bá Việt Nam

 2.1 Underwater exercises

-People with rheumatoid arthritis who participate in hydrotherapy or exercise in warm water have better health than those who do other types of activities, according to the US Centers for Disease Control and Prevention.
+People with rheumatoid arthritis who participate in hydrotherapy or exercise in warm water have improved health compared to other types of activities, according to the US Centers for Disease Control and Prevention.
 Specifically, people with rheumatoid arthritis have less joint pain, better mood, and improved overall health.

 Water exercises, such as swimming and water aerobics, can also help improve use of affected joints and reduce pain.